habuild/hassio-addons/sbfspot/README.md

 **-r** is to retain messages. retain is not advised.

+### Find your Local BT device address with Bluetoothctl
+You can use the **bluetoothctl** command from the console(terminal or ssh addon) in homeassistant.
+This will list your controller mac address so you can add it to SBFspot addon config.

 ### Example Configuration Options.

-can be copy/pasted as [Example Config](https://github.com/habuild/hassio-addons/blob/main/.images/Example_Config.yaml) or entered via UI
+Config can be copy/pasted as [Example Config](https://github.com/habuild/hassio-addons/blob/main/.images/Example_Config.yaml) or entered via UI
 ![Example Options](https://github.com/habuild/hassio-addons/blob/main/.images/Example_config_png.PNG)

 ### Data paths